 - Project calm: move with purpose, keep your routine tidy, and trust that leaving is always allowed.

-Do this now: If you’re uneasy, pick the next safe/legal option and start packing—momentum helps.
+If the site feels wrong: Pick the next safe/legal option and start packing—momentum helps.

 Frequently Asked Questions